MirrorsAndMisdirections/FastFlowTransform/exports/Combined.md

 * Same inputs ⇒ same hash.
 * Minimal change in SQL/function ⇒ different hash.
 * Dependency changes propagate downstream.

+> **Note:** The active engine and profile name are part of the fingerprint.
+> Switching from `duckdb` to `postgres` automatically invalidates the cache, so cross-engine runs
+> never reuse outdated fingerprints.

 ---